 Other dried fruits would also be high in fiber, but goji berries are only available in their dried form, hence their inclusion.

 Michael works as a nutritionist in a community setting and holds a Master's Degree in Clinical Nutrition.
-He believes in providing reliable and objective nutritional information to allow informed decisions.
+He is a Registered Associate Nutritionist with the Association for Nutrition.

 2 thoughts on “The Top 25 Fruits High In Fiber”